ussozi/Covid_19_predictions/README.md

 b) Exploratory Analysis- Covid__19 EDA.py

-c) Predictions- covid_19_timeseries_prediction.py
+c) Predictions- covid_19_predictions.py

-Run the files in that order
+Run the files in that order, however the Exploratory Analysis can be skipped and the predictions file is run since they donot depend on each other.

 Let us crack on